Introverts Just Want to Have Fun: Alone

 - Is there assigned seating in the restaurant/dining area?
 Or, can residents sit wherever they wish?

 - What is the policy if I choose not to participate in activities?
 No introvert wants to be hounded to take part in activities.
-Senior living communities offer many types of sessions and social, physical, and spiritual opportunities, but nobody should be forcing you to participate in anything you do not want to be part of.
+Assisted living communities offer many types of sessions and social, physical, and spiritual opportunities, but nobody should be forcing you to participate in anything you do not want to be part of.

 Settling Into a Ready-Made Community

 Some people may not be lifelong introverts but actually became more introverted as a result of isolating themselves after losing many of their friends.
 When a person is used to only a few social interactions within a social circle they’ve created, it can be challenging to adjust to a ready-made community.
-The key to making senior living work for an introvert is establishing boundaries without coming across as discourteous.
+The key to making assisted living work for an introvert is establishing boundaries without coming across as discourteous.
 Try to appreciate how things such as not having to prepare your own meals may allow you more downtime.
 Keep in mind that you may actually find an activity you enjoy.